Chao Ni

 Chao Ni, Alexander Reske, Takahiro Miki, Marco Hutter

-video / arXiv /
+video / thesis

 Leveraging demonstrations from MPC expert, the robot learns to walk over structured terrains.